Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: Field Testing and Results Analysis

 \item \textbf{False Negative (FN)} = the number of cases predicted as negative by the classifier when they are indeed positive, i.e., a vehicle is detected as a non-vehicle object. \end{itemize}

 \textit{Precision} is the ability of the detector to identify only relevant objects, i.e., vehicles and pedestrians in this paper.
 It is the proportion of correct positive predictions and is given by

-\textit{Recall} is a metric that measures the ability of the detector to find all the relevant cases (that is, all the ground-truths).
+\textit{Recall} is a metric that measures the ability of the detector to find all the relevant cases (that is, all the ground truths).
 It is the proportion of true positive detected among all ground-truth (i.e., real vehicles) and is defined as

 In terms of the perspective for traffic surveillance, we define another metric named \textit{Miss} which measures the portion of ``missing'' vehicles (that are not detected) and is defined by

 To evaluate the prototype system performance, we randomly select 130 frames of testing data and manually label them based on the drone's view.
 A total of 1661 vehicles are labeled as the ground truth and the detection accuracy is evaluated based on the three aforementioned parameters.
 Table~\ref{tab:performance} summarizes the evaluation results.